GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (154) .md

 **At Higher Tiers**: Each tier beyond minimum increases the square footage by 50 and the range by [Magic] yards.

 **Critical Failure**: You instead create an area of fog centered on you which extends out a number of feet from you equal to the spell tier.
 You are subject to the attacks of the spell so long as it is active and suffer a penalty to your defense against it equal to the spell tier.
 This lasts for a number of rounds equal to the points of failure.

+#### Crown of Darkness

+**Minimum Tier**: 2

+**Casting Time**: 2 Actions

+**Range**: 5 yards

+**Duration**: 5 minutes

+**Effect**: You inflict an undamaging attack against a creature within range.
+If successful, it finds an obsidian crown bind to its head (or some similar portion of its body).
+A magical osbcuremnt exhudes from the creature a number of feet equal to the spell's tier.
+This blocks even forms of vision which do not really on light.
+Visions based on magic is also obscured, as the whole of this darkness is a magical material.
+As an action, the creature to which the crown is affixed may project out a cone of this darkness whose length is equal to the spell's tier in yards.
+The obscurement provided by the cones lasts until the end of the next round.

+A creature adorned with the crown may attempt a [Will] check with a DV of 10 + the spell's tier as an action to peer through the obscurement until the end of the round.
+If the check is a critical success, they may remove the crown- dispelling the magic entirely.

+A creature may opt to grant the spell's attack against them advantage if they can perceive it.
+You may choose to affect yourself without an attack roll.

+**At Higher Tiers**: In addition to the benefits noted above, for each tier beyond minimum, you may opt to increase the range by 3 yards or the duration by 5 minutes.

+**Critical Failure**: The crown binds to you regardless of your target.
+Additionally, so long as you have spell sickness, you are Blind and have a penalty to [Prcp] checks and saves equal to the spell's tier.

 #### Cryoschimurgy